 It’s a fact: “Peel Back the Label” is bound to fail

-Category: The Non-GMO Blog, The Organic & Non-GMO Report Newsletter
+Category: Editorial, The Organic & Non-GMO Report Newsletter

 To counter consumer opposition, a Monsanto PR firm launched a “grassroots advocacy group” with a slick website called “American Farmers for the Advancement and Conservation of Technology (AFACT).”
 The aim was to defend farmers’ use of rBST and “educate” the public about it.